apache/hbase-operator-tools/hbase-hbck2/README.md

  -z,--zookeeper.znode.parent <arg>                parent znode of hbase
                                                   ensemble
 Command:
- addFsRegionsMissingInMeta <NAMESPACE|NAMESPACE:TABLENAME>...|-i <INPUT_FILE>...
+ addFsRegionsMissingInMeta [OPTIONS]
+[<NAMESPACE|NAMESPACE:TABLENAME>...|-i <INPUTFILES>...]
    Options:
-    -i,--inputFiles  take one or more input files of namespace of table names To be used when regions missing from hbase:meta but directories are present still in HDFS.
+    -i,--inputFiles  take one or more files of namespace or table names -o,--outputFile  name/prefix of the file(s) to dump region names -n,--numLines  number of lines to be written to each output file To be used when regions missing from hbase:meta but directories are present still in HDFS.
 Can happen if user has run _hbck1_ 'OfflineMetaRepair' against an hbase-2.x cluster.
 Needs hbase:meta